sigstore/rekor-tiles/SHARDING.md

 a startup dependency rather than a runtime dependency, and signing happens exclusively in memory.

-To create a shard KEK:
+To create a shard signing key:

 1. Grant yourself access to use the new KEK.
 Update the `staging.tf` or `production.tf` config to include the following IAM resource.
 The shard